bgamari/ghc-wiki-import/working-conventions/adding-features.md

 1. Write down the **specification** of the feature and create a Wiki [page](proposal) for it.
 Specifying before implementing is obviously a good idea; and it makes it possible for others to comment on your design before you invest heavily in building the feature.

 1. Get **feedback** by emailing a suitable list (`ghc-devs` for nitty-gritty GHC internals, `glasgow-haskell-users` for user-visible features).
-Update the specification as needed.
+Often you'll get useful ideas.
+Update the wiki page as needed.

 1. Put a link and a **summary** to the discussion in the Trac ticket.